Janet Rice

-Janet Elizabeth Rice (born 18 November 1960) is an Australian politician, member of the Australian Greens, former councillor and mayor of Maribyrnong, environmentalist, facilitator and one of the founding members of the Victorian Greens.
+Janet Elizabeth Rice (born 18 November 1960) is an Australian former politician.
+She served as a senator for Victoria from 2014 until 2024.
+She was a co-founder of the Victorian Greens and also served on the Maribyrnong City Council from 2003 to 2008, including a term as mayor.

 Early life

-Rice was born in the Melbourne suburb of Altona.
-She attended the University of Melbourne, where she studied Mathematics and Meteorology.
-It was at Melbourne University where she met her partner, Penny Whetton, another student in the Meteorology department.
-Rice began her environmental activism whilst at University, including participating in the Franklin Dam Campaign in 1983.
+Rice was born on 18 November 1960 in the Melbourne suburb of Altona.
+She attended the University of Melbourne, where she studied mathematics and meteorology.
+It was at Melbourne University where she met her partner, Penny Whetton, another student in the meteorology department.
+Rice began her environmental activism whilst at university, including participating in the Franklin Dam Campaign in 1983.

-Rice completed a Bachelor of Science, graduating with Honours in Meteorology.
+Rice completed a Bachelor of Science, graduating with honours in meteorology.

-Career
+Career before politics

 Rice began her career in September 1983 as a Nature Conservation Project Officer for the Conservation Council of Victoria now known as Environment Victoria where she was involved in policy and advocacy work on nature conservation issues for 2 years.
 In 1985, Rice moved to the East Gippsland Coalition as a forest campaigner.
 She was a leader of the campaign that resulted in the declaration of the Errinundra National Park and protection of the old growth forests of the Rodger River catchment in the Snow River National Park in 1988.
 Rice continued her work with the East Gippsland Coalition until 1990.

 In 1985–1986, Rice worked as a Water Policy Officer at the Department of Water Resources, where she authored reports on Gippsland Water Resource and South East Region water management strategy and Environmental Aspects of Water Management Strategy for South West Victoria.

 Rice worked for Bicycle Victoria from 1993 to 1997, as the inaugural Ride to Work Co-ordinator.
 She developed the Ride to Work Day program, which started with 615 cyclists and has grown to an estimated 60,000 participants all over Australia.
 From Bicycle Victoria, Rice pursued her career as a Senior Consultant at Context Pty Ltd. Rice worked with clients including the Barwon Water, Melbourne Water, Parks Victoria and a range of local governments.
 After leaving Context, Rice began her own facilitation and consultancy practice, Janet Rice Facilitation and Community Involvement.
 Rice was employed by the Hume City Council as their Senior Strategic Transport Planner.

 Rice was also a Member of the School Council for Footscray City Primary School becoming the President between 2002 and 2003.

 Rice is a Member of the advisory board at the Centre of Governance and Management of Public Transport.